Nike Tennis Camp at Furman University

-This summer tennis camp for kids is a great way to take your game to the next level!
-A tennis camper favorite, players of all ages and abilities come to this beautiful campus, located at the foot of the Blue Ridge Mountains, five miles south of Greenville, South Carolina.
+Our South Carolina tennis camp at Furman University is a great way to take your game to the next level!
+As one of the best junior tennis camps in the South, players of all ages and abilities come to Greenville to enjoy this terrific summer camp.

 - Fun off-court evening activities for overnight campers

 - View More Details ⟩

 John (J.J.)
 Whitlinger was promoted to head coach of the Paladin Men's Tennis program in August of 2019.View J.J.'s Bio & Tennis Tips ⟩

 Whitlinger, who was elevated to associate head coach of the Furman program in the fall of 2018, had served as the program's assistant coach since the summer of 2015.

 Under the assistance of Whitlinger, Furman concluded the 2019 season with a 17-5 overall record and 6-1 mark in league competition.
 The Paladins reached the championship match of the Southern Conference tournament for the fifth time in six years, and Ivan Mitric was named to the All-SoCon first team for singles.
 Mitric teamed with Jake Munns to earn a first team nod for doubles, and Drew Singerman was honored as a member of the All-SoCon second team for singles.
 Singerman went on to claim a spot on the Academic All-District at-large team at the conclusion of the season.